ConquestArrow/BP_Obfuscator/README.md

-# BP_Obfascator - A Simple Blueprint Obfascator Tool
+# BP_Obfuscator - A Simple Blueprint Obfuscating Tool

 this tool is currently **WIP!!**